-Concepts within Unit #4 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Objects in the Sky 2.9A, 29B Use evidence to describe the Sun as a star that provides light and heat on Earth.
+Concepts within Unit #4 Link to TEKS Success Criteria for this Concept Students can Concept #1: Objects in the Sky 2.9A, 29B Use evidence to describe the Sun as a star that provides light and heat on Earth.
 Use evidence to explain the cause-and-effect relationship of how the Moon reflects the Sun's light.
 Use observations to identify and use patterns to compare how objects in the sky can appear different with a tool than with an unaided eye.
-Competency 4: Patterns in the Natural World Unit 5: Earth Materials and Systems Estimated Date Range: 12/9/24 - 12/20/24 Estimated Time Frame: 10 Days
+Unit 5: Earth Materials and Systems Estimated Date Range: 12/9/24 - 12/20/24 Estimated Time Frame: 10 Days